rohish-zade/Big-Data-Interview-Preparation/Databricks/databricks_Q&A.md

 **Internal (Managed) Tables:**
 - An internal table, also known as a managed table, is stored entirely within the Databricks-managed storage (such as DBFS or a managed Delta Lake).
-- atabricks manages both the data and the metadata, meaning if you drop an internal table, the underlying data files are also deleted.
+- Databricks manages both the data and the metadata, meaning if you drop an internal table, the underlying data files are also deleted.
 - Process to Create an Internal Table:
   ```sql
   CREATE TABLE table_name (